CivicActions/civicactions.com/src/content/case-studies/DMV.md

 ]
 images:
   - {
-  url: 'LINCS1.jpg',
+  url: 'DMV_1.jpg',
-  caption: 'Presenting findings from discovery about LINCS user needs',
-  alt: 'LINCS Home page'
+  caption: 'Californians can now apply for a driver license online.',
+  alt: 'Person accessing California DMV via laptop'
   }
   - {
+  url: 'DMV_2.jpg',
+  caption: 'The DMV application is easy to use on a mobile device.',
+  alt: 'Mobile view of DMV application'
+  }
+  - {
+  url: 'DMV_3.jpg',
+  caption: 'Field testing the paper prototype of the new DMV forms.',
+  alt: 'Field testing the paper prototype'
+  }
+   - {
-  url: 'LINCS2.jpg',
+  url: 'DMV_4.jpg',
-  caption: 'Visitors to the LINCS website can quickly find the resources they need',
-  alt: 'CivicActions meets with LINCS team and partners' }
+  caption: 'Discussing the organizational structure of DMV and other project stakeholders.',
+  alt: 'Discussing organizational structure'
+  }
 ---

 ### Approach